mariamalkassar/Single-file-atlas-format/README.md

 Since the regions in the mapZebrain are hierarchical, it would be possible to have a single tif (plus the hiearchy json), where each voxel encodes a value corresponding to the "lowest/smallest" hierarchy region that covers that voxel.
 There is an ability to decode the single tif file and generate all the masks on the user computer.

 # Pre-requirements:
-1- Install numpy,
-2- Install skimage,
-3- Install tifffile.
+Install these 3 libraries: numpy, skimage and tifffile.

 # How to use:

 1- Set the paths:
 #The path to the regions' data JSON file.
 json_file_path = "/path/to/the/regions-hierarchy.json"